 One of the most famous things about Sheffield as a city is that it is home to the oldest football club in the entire world.
 Sheffield FC can lay claim to being the oldest club in the world, founded as it was in 1857.
 Not only that, but Sheffield is also home to two genuine giants of the British game in United and Wednesday (both with a rich history of playing in the Premier League and Championship).
 Every weekend you can travel down to either Bramall Lane or Hillsborough to support the boys.
 Away from the football, Sheffield is also a city that is home to a club in every major team sport in England, becoming the first UK National City of Sport in 1995 and becoming home more recently to the English Institute of Sport (EIS).
 The Crucible in Sheffield is home to the World Championship of Snooker, which takes place over two weeks every year, culminating in the final being played over May Day Bank Holiday weekend.

-If you are looking to get active as a student in Sheffield, our Rockingham House is the closest to the University of Sheffield and the sporting options open to you.
+If you are looking to get active as a student in Sheffield, our properties are close to both Sheffield Hallam University and the University of Sheffield and the sporting options open to you.
 Whether you are training with a view to becoming a professional, just for fun with friends, or to stay fit and healthy, there are plenty of team and individual sports clubs and facilities for you to enjoy.
-At the University of Sheffield there are two full-sized synthetic pitches, a gym and fitness centre, and bouldering wall.
+At the University of Sheffield there are two full-sized synthetic pitches, a gym and fitness centre, and a bouldering wall.
 If you want to compete, there are Intra Mural sporting leagues, and you could even compete to represent your university in national competitions in a variety of sports.
 The University of Sheffield also has an Elite Sports Performance Scheme (ESPS) that helps young talent train for a future in elite level sport.
 Bryony Page won silver at the 2016 Olympics in Rio de Janeiro after coming through the scheme in Sheffield.

 As a student it is important to understand what’s available to you in terms of shopping, as most likely you’ll be living on a strict budget.
 From big high street brands and shopping malls, to independent boutiques and crafty stores, Sheffield has something for everyone.
-Whichever of our Sheffield student homes you choose to live in, from Straits Manor to Crown House, you’ll be within either walking distance or easy public transport routes to make the most of your budget and get all of your groceries and more in the city.
+Whichever of our Sheffield student homes you choose to live in you’ll be within either walking distance or easy public transport routes to make the most of your budget and get all of your groceries and more in the city.

 If you are looking for more student, independent vibes there is plenty on offer in Sheffield, especially around the Division Street area.
 Here, you’ll find loads of independent stores and vintage shopping to explore, from places such as Vulgar and Freshman’s.
 For arts and crafts and little cute gifts, MoonKo is the perfect place to explore in this part of town.
 Ecclesall Road is a big student area and is home to loads of independent boutiques and charity shops, including Cocoa Wonderland where you can experience handmade chocolate and have a cuppa at the same time.